LEAGUE7QC/LEAGUE7QC.github.io/docs/season/01/team-rosters.md

 ## Participating Teams
 Check out the teams already registered to compete in Defence Against the Dark Arts Season!
-Registrations are still open, so there's still time to join the fun!

 Teams are listed in alphabetical order.
 Each team roster displays their 6 players in their primary positions (when available), prioritizing: 1 Seeker, 1 Keeper, 1 Beater, and 3 Chasers.
 Remaining team members can be viewed by clicking the 'see full roster' button below each team.
 The captain is shown as gold colored with (C).